jwulf/joshwulf.com/content/blog/2020/02/refining-method-signature.md

 With TypeScript, you can provide different parameter signatures for the same method, but because all type information is erased at run-time, you have to handle the various signatures in a single implementation.

 Redemption from my original sin was going to cost.
-The internal complexity of the implementation would go up having to deal with this design error in a fully backwards compatible way.
+The internal complexity of the implementation would go up having to deal with this design error in a fully backwards-compatible way.

 I held off on it, and finally bit the bullet and did it in the work for the 0.23.0-alpha.1 release, providing an alternate method signature, one that no longer requires the worker id as an argument.

 Why didn't I just go all the way and move to a single parameter object?
 Because I'm an idiot, maybe.
 I wanted it to be a gradual change to avoid having to document and test two radically different signatures.
 Maybe that's a mistake that will pile more technical debt in.
+I've designed it to reduce that, by encapsulating the new concern that I've added (run-time decoding of the signature).

 My plan is to add the third method overload to a single parameter object in a future release, if it makes sense.
 The jury is still out on that.
 If it needs extension, that will definitely be part of that work.